We are the Diverse Elders Coalition, and we represent the growing majority of older people in this country.

 Who We Are

-Together, we are made up of six national organizations representing a growing majority of millions of older people throughout the country: American Indian and Alaska Native Elders; Asian American, Pacific Islander, and Native Hawaiian older adults; Black and African American older adults; Hispanic and Latinx older adults; and lesbian, gay, bisexual, and transgender (LGBT) older adults.
+Together, we are made up of six national organizations representing a growing majority of millions of older people throughout the country: American Indian and Alaska Native Elders; Asian American, Pacific Islander, and Native Hawaiian older adults; Black and African American older adults; Hispanic and Latinx older adults; and lesbian, gay, bisexual, transgender, and queer (LGBTQ+) older adults.
 We have come together to promote policy changes and programmatic solutions that respond to this demographic shift and will remove the barriers facing our communities.
 We envision a world where all older adults can live full and active lives as they age.

 What We Do